Gitesh/MealPlanner/README.md

 ## 💡 Pro Tips

-1. **Rate Your Favorites**: Set higher popularity scores (0.8-1.0) for meals you love - they'll appear more often in randomized plans!
+1. **Rate Your Favourites**: Set higher popularity scores (0.8-1.0) for meals you love - they'll appear more often in randomised plans!
-2. **Use Tags Wisely**: Tag meals with cuisines, cooking time (Quick, Slow), dietary needs (Vegetarian, Vegan), or main proteins (Chicken, Beef)
+2. **Use Tags Wisely**: Tag meals with cuisines, cooking time (Quick, Slow), dietary needs (Vegetarian, Vegan), or main proteins (Chicken, Fish)
 3. **Save Regularly**: Export your meal database occasionally as a backup
 4. **Plan Ahead**: Use the calendar integration to add meals to your schedule days in advance
 5. **Batch Ingredients**: When adding meals, list all ingredients to get comprehensive shopping lists